steps39/Domoticz_Smappee/readme.md

 Create your customisation file:

  sudo nano /etc/profile.d/DomoticzData.sh

  #!/bin/bash

  # Variables to avoid having to set local system information in individual automation scripts

  #I can't get the next line to work during start-up so have gone to 127 instead
  #export DomoticzIP=$(hostname -I|sed 's/[ ]*$//')
  export DomoticzIP="127.0.0.1"
  export DomoticzPort="8080"
-export DomoticzUsername=""                # Can be left blank if you are not using security export DomoticzPassword="" export TempFileDir="/var/tmp/"            # If you use dtgbot then just add the four lines export SmappeeClientSecret="yNb3c47PfW"   # Request a client_secret by sending an email to support(AT)smappee.com export SmappeeClientID="YourName"         # Request a client_id by sending an email to support(AT)smappee.com export SmappeeUsername="username"         # Your Smappee username export SmappeePassword="password"         # Your Smappee password export SmappeeHousehold="Household1"      # Domoticz Household Energy Name export SmappeeSolar="Solar1"              # Domoticz Solar Energy Name
+ export DomoticzUsername=""                # Can be left blank if you are not using security export DomoticzPassword="" export TempFileDir="/var/tmp/"            # If you use dtgbot then just add the four lines export SmappeeClientSecret="xyxydfslsd"   # Request a client_secret by sending an email to support(AT)smappee.com export SmappeeClientID="YourName"         # Request a client_id by sending an email to support(AT)smappee.com export SmappeeUsername="username"         # Your Smappee username export SmappeePassword="password"         # Your Smappee password export SmappeeHousehold="Household1"      # Domoticz Household Energy Name export SmappeeSolar="Solar1"              # Domoticz Solar Energy Name

 And set it to be executable:

  sudo chmod +x /etc/profile.d/DomoticzData.sh

 This single file avoids you having to customise the Lua program.
 Setting Up Domoticz for smappee.lua